dansleboby/ZoomPHP-sdk/docs/Api/PhoneApi.md

     $config
 );
 $page_size = 30; // int | The number of records returned from a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.
-$site_id = "site_id_example"; // string | Unique Identifier of the site.
+$site_id = 'site_id_example'; // string | Unique Identifier of the site.
 This can be retrieved from List Phone Sites API.

 try {
     $result = $apiInstance->listPhoneUsers($page_size, $next_page_token, $site_id);